 Personally speaking, study abroad has allowed me to really get in tune with myself.
 I was able to learn more about myself because I finally had the time to sit down and reflect on who I am; about how I sometimes can get a really bad attitude if things don’t go the way I initially planned, or that I stress myself out because I don’t like things hanging over my head.
 I learned that I am a limited communicator who has a hard time truly expressing how I feel.
 Lastly, I learned how to strengthen my relationship with God, something I’ve been wanting to do for a while now.
 All of these lessons have prepared me to be a better student, colleague, and overall person as my journey here is slowly coming to an end.

-Authored by: Shakera Vaughan
+Author: Shakera Vaughan